knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 Add buttons to the Home page that allow users to sort the ratings by title or score.
 You can use the sortByTitle and sortByScore functions for this.
 To make the buttons look better, test different styles from the Ionic API to them. https://ionicframework.com/docs/api/button

 ## Theme
-Navigate to theme folder and change the --ion-color-primary.
+Navigate to the theme folder and change the --ion-color-primary.
 Then add to Home.css:
 ``
 #home-page ion-title {